satra/NiPyPe-Paper/nipype_paper.rst

-To access an interface user has to first import it from an appropriate Python package (each neuroimaging software distribution such as FSL, SPM, Camino etc. has a corresponding Python package in the nipype.interfaces namesapce):
+To access an interface user has to first import it from an appropriate Python package (each neuroimaging software distribution such as FSL, SPM, Camino etc. has a corresponding Python package in the NiPyPE.interfaces namesapce):

->>> from nipype.interfaces.camino import DTIFit
+>>> from NiPyPE.interfaces.camino import DTIFit

 To learn how to use a given Interface user can call help() method in an interactive console: